William A. Palmer: Career

-Palmer was elected Probate Judge for Caledonia County from 1807 to 1808, and from 1811 to 1817.
-He was clerk of the county court from 1807 to 1815, and a member of the Vermont House of Representatives from 1811 to 1812 and again in 1818.
-He was a judge of the Vermont Supreme Court from 1816 to 1818, and was succeeded by William Brayton.
+Palmer was elected Probate Judge for Caledonia County from 1808 to 1809, and from 1811 to 1817.
+He was clerk of the county court from 1808 to 1816.
+He was a member of the Vermont House of Representatives from 1811 to 1813, 1818 to 1819, and 1825 to 1827.
+From 1816 to 1817, he served as second associate justice of the Vermont Supreme Court, succeeding James Fisk, who was appointed first associate justice.
+In 1817, Palmer declined appointment as first associate justice and was succeeded as second associate by William Brayton.
 In 1817 Palmer received the honorary degree of Master of Arts from the University of Vermont.

-In 1818, Palmer was elected to the United States Senate to fill the vacancy caused by the resignation of James Fisk; was re-elected and served from October 20, 1818 until March 3, 1825; first as a Democratic-Republican and from 1823 as a National Republican.
+In 1818, Palmer was elected to the United States Senate to fill the vacancy caused by the resignation of James Fisk; was re-elected and served from October 20, 1818, until March 3, 1825; first as a Democratic-Republican and from 1823 as a National Republican.
 He then returned to the state House of Representatives and to the position of judge.
 He was also a delegate to the Vermont State Constitutional conventions in 1828, 1836, and 1850.

 Palmer organized the first convention of Vermont's Anti-Masonic Party in Montpelier in 1829.
 He was elected Governor of Vermont in 1831 on the Anti-Masonic ticket and stayed in office until 1835.
 He proposed the 1833 law that any person administering a secret oath in any organization such as the Masons would be fined, and advocated the 1834 law to suspend the charter of Vermont's Grand Lodge.
 During his tenure, imprisonment of females for debt was abolished, fourteen new schools were established, seven new banks were chartered, and legislation was enacted to expand the railway system.

 Palmer retired to his farm, but continued to be politically active.
-As a Democrat, he was elected to the Vermont Senate in 1836 and he served from 1836 to 1837.
+As a Democrat, he was elected to the Vermont Senate in 1836 and he served until 1838.